beeminder/docs/docs/data/data.md

   - have it automatically fed from another service
   - write your own automatic service using the Beeminder API

-The date-value-comment format is used across all of them, though it may be presented slightly differently (date dropdowns in the dashboard, for example).
+The date-value-comment format described above is used in most cases.

 #### Do I have to enter data every day?
 Nope!
-We absolutely recommend that you try and enter the data as soon as reasonable after you've done the work, but you can enter data for any day in the past anytime.
-If you forgot yesterday, just do it today, using yesterday for the date!
+We do recommend that you try and enter the data shortly after you've done the work, but you can enter data for any day in the past anytime.
+If you forgot to enter data yesterday, just do it today, and make sure you use yesterday as the date!

-The one semi-exception to this exists on Do Less goals: the pessimistic presumptive report.
-TL;DR: we'll enter an assumed datapoint for the day if you don't enter one, and they *can* cause derailments.
+The one semi-exception to this exists on Do Less goals: a pessimistic presumptive datapoint is entered if you don't enter data for the day, which can cause your goal to derail, even if you were previously safe!
+See the [Do Less docs](https://github.com/beeminder/docs/blob/master/docs/goals/do-less/do-less.md) for more information.

 #### I entered my data wrong.
 How do I fix it?
 Update the incorrect point in the 'Data' tab below the graph, then press the 'Update' button on the right side of the line.

-You can also delete datapoints using the 'Delete' button, though you should do this with **extreme caution** - it may trigger an immediate derailment on your graph, if you fall far enough off track after the data is removed.
+You can also delete datapoints using the 'Delete' button, though you should do this with **extreme caution** - it may trigger an immediate derailment on your graph, if you are no longer on track after the data is removed.

 #### Can anybody else add or edit my data?
 No, only you and the Beeminder team can modify your data.